Bobbls/Fall_Guys_Internal-2/README.md

 ## How to:
 - Check the publication date of the latest public branch (https://steamdb.info/app/1097150/depots/)
-  - If it's the same as the version the internal fits, then continue
+  - If it's the same as the version the internal fits, then download latest version [here](https://github.com/xTeJk/Fall_Guys_Internal/releases)
   - If it's not the same, go to https://github.com/xTeJk/Fall_Guys_Internal#offsets and update the offsets
 - Start game in any configuration
 - Inject cheat with [Xenos](https://github.com/DarthTon/Xenos/releases/download/2.3.2/Xenos_2.3.2.7z) (Native Inject / Existing Process)